 The Missouri History Book Award is given annually to the author of the best book published on the history of Missouri and its people.

 The honor includes a $1,500 prize and a certificate for the author(s).
-The 2019 award will be presented at SHSMO's annual meeting on November 2, 2019.
+The 2022 award will be presented at SHSMO's annual meeting in 2022.

 Those who wish to be considered for this prize should watch for the call for nominations to open early in the calendar year.